ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](flatten_page.gif)](flatten_page.gif)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
-> While the "`-gravity`" setting will effect image placement defined using "`-geometry`" settings, it will not effect image positioning using [virtual canvas offsets](../basics/#page) set via the "`-page`" setting.
+> While the "`-gravity`" setting will affect image placement defined using "`-geometry`" settings, it will not affect image positioning using [virtual canvas offsets](../basics/#page) set via the "`-page`" setting.
 > This is part of the definition of such offsets.
 > See [Geometry vs Page Offsets](../compose/#geometry) for more details.
 >
-> If placement with "`-gravity`" is need look at either the above multi-image composition methods, or the special [Layers Composition](../anim_mods/#composite) method that can handle both positioning methods simultaneously.
+> If placement with "`-gravity`" is needed, look at either the above multi-image composition methods, or the special [Layers Composition](../anim_mods/#composite) method that can handle both positioning methods simultaneously.

 If any image does not appear in the defined virtual canvas area, it will either be clipped or ignored, as appropriate.
 For example here we used a smaller canvas size, causing the later images not to appear completely on that canvas.